otto-de/TeamDojo/README.md

 _Entities - Skill_
 - __Skill Title__ - Short and significant.
 - __Description__ - Is part of the skill details.
 Why is this skill useful?
 Why should a team aim to obtain this skill?
-- __Implementation__ - How can the team reach this skill?
+- __Implementation__ - How can the team achieve this skill?
 Hard facts to configure/implement/learn something.
 - __Validation__ - How can the team tell they have achieved this skill?
 Hard criteria.
 - [OPTIONAL] __Expiry Priod__ - For future development.
 A skill expires after a period of time.
 - [OPTIONAL] __Contact__ - A person with know how relevant for this skill.